-"I think there is a lot of mythology around this disease," says movement-disorders neurologist Indu Subramanian, MD (RES '00, FEL '02).
+"I think there is a lot of mythology around this disease," says movement-disorders neurologist Indu Subramanian, MD (RES'00, FEL'02).
 "A lot of people say, 'I'm sorry, you have Parkinson's.'
-In fact, I think it's a very treatable disorder.
-Giving disease each year in the U.S., which has doubled from the previous estimate in 2012 of 40,000-to-60,000 diagnoses, according to a 2022 study hope, giving the patient agency, is a critical part of the message.
-So, instead, the doctor should say, 'You have Parkinson's, and these are the things that you can do to live better, and here are some people who can support you, and I'm part of your team."
+In fact, I think it's a funded by the nonprofit hope, giving the patient agency, is a critical part of the message.
+Parkinson's Foundation.
+The So, instead, the doctor should study states the reason for the say, 'You have Parkinson's, greater incidence in diagnoses and these are the things that remains unexplained. you can do to live better, and About I million people in here are some people who can the U.S. live with Parkinson's disease, with the number support you, and I'm part of vour team." estimated to increase to 1.2 million by 2030, according to About 90,000 people are the Parkinson's Foundation.